CSF-VDRL testVenereal disease research laboratory slide test - CSF

 Why the Test is Performed

 The CSF-VDRL test is done to diagnose syphilis in the brain or spinal cord.
-Brain and spinal cord involvement is usually a sign of late stage syphilis.
+Brain and spinal cord involvement is often a sign of late-stage syphilis.

 A negative result is normal.

 False-negatives can occur.
 This means you can have syphilis even if this test is normal.
 Therefore, a negative test does not always rule out the infection.
 Other signs and tests may be used to diagnose neurosyphilis.

 Neurosyphilis is a bacterial infection of the brain or spinal cord.
 It usually occurs in people who have had untreated syphilis for many years....

 A positive result is abnormal and is a sign of neurosyphilis.